maximilianspiess/Box-Sizing-Tool/README.md

 Some work has to be done:
 - Check if the setup() and sequence of the code is causing the display to crash or clog after a restart.
 - Check if the loop() sequence has a bottleneck and slows/interrupts the sensor’s function.

+## More info
+Check out the wiring diagram and board pinout under